If you’re wondering how to set up a WordPress AMP page, you’re not alone.

 Because AMP is open-source, it continues to improve.
 Plus, it’s more secure because everything is public, which means there’s less chance of someone or something being able to corrupt the whole system.

 Top 4 WordPress AMP Plugins

 Manually setting your site up on Google AMP is complicated.
 Fortunately, there are plenty of AMP plugins for WordPress that make this process very simple.

-So let’s take a look at the five best WordPress AMP plugins.
+So let’s take a look at the four best WordPress AMP plugins.